 Charles Leclerc all but concedes title to Max Verstappen after Ferrari blunder

+‘Very difficult’: Charles Leclerc all but concedes F1 title to Max Verstappen after Ferrari blunder

 Charles Leclerc all but conceded the world championship to Max Verstappen after he admitted it is going to be “very difficult” to stop his rival following another Ferrari blunder at the Hungarian Grand Prix.